mapbox/mbxmapkit/README.md

  1. Make sure you have the map capability turned on for your build target (select project, select build target, select *Capabilities* tab, flip the switch to `ON` for Maps).

- 1. Make sure that your build target is linked with `libsqlite3.dylib` and `MapKit.framework` (select project, select build target, select *Build Phases* tab, expand *Link Binary With Libraries*, and check the list).
+ 1. Make sure that your build target is linked with `libsqlite3.dylib` (select project, select build target, select *Build Phases* tab, expand *Link Binary With Libraries*, and check the list).
 When you turn on the map capability, the MapKit framework should be added automatically, but you will probably need to add `libsqlite3.dylib` unless you are already using SQLite for something.

  1. Study the view controller in the iOS sample app.
 It's meant to be liberally copied and pasted.
 In particular, take a look at `-viewDidLoad`, `-resetMapViewAndRasterOverlayDefaults`, `-actionSheet:clickedButtonAtIndex:`, the `MBXOfflineMapDownloaderDelegate` callbacks, `-mapView:rendererForOverlay:`, `-mapView:viewForAnnotation:`, and the `MBXRasterTileOverlayDelegate` callbacks.